nworford/Hangman-game/assets/README.md

 - After the user wins/loses, the game should automatically choose another word and make the user play it.

 	In edition to the basic instructions, I chose to add “Bonuses” such as “Play a sound or song when the user guesses their word correctly”, and “Write some stylish CSS rules to make a design that fits your game's theme.”

+WIREFRAME:

 TECH USED: HTML, CSS, JavaScript